nuodb/nuodb-cp-docs/content/docs/getting-started/installation.md

 The NuoDB Control Plane consists of [Custom Resource Definitions][5] and the following workloads:

-- *NuoDB CP Operator*, which enforces the desired state of the NuoDB [custom resources][6].
+- The *NuoDB CP Operator*, which enforces the desired state of the NuoDB [custom resources][6].
-- *NuoDB CP REST service*, that exposes a REST API allowing users to manipulate and inspect DBaaS entities.
+- The *NuoDB CP REST service*, that exposes a REST API allowing users to manipulate and inspect DBaaS entities.

-The databases are grouped into *projects*, which are themselves grouped into *organizations*.
+Databases are grouped into *projects*, which are themselves grouped into *organizations*.

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
 By default the NuoDB CP will operate in a single namespace only which will be used for NuoDB CP and all databases created by it.